 In fanon circles, over the course of the first several years of the fandom, there was a great deal of stewing and much debate concerning the ages of the two eldest Weasley sons.
 By extension, this debate had also raged over the question of the probable ages of Arthur and Molly.

-The first of these debates seems to finally be settled, although hardly to everyone’s satisfaction.
+The first of these debates seems to finally be more-or-less settled, although hardly to everyone’s satisfaction.
 Or even to a truly conclusive result.
 Rowling’s “impressionistic” approach to numbers has introduced some unnecessary contradictions to the issue that were readily avoidable (even though she didn’t manage to avoid it), but settled it finally appears to be.
 Probably.

 To retrace this rather twisting path to enlightenment: